 The paid employees consisted of an apothecary, who was in effect the general practitioner attending patients, dispenser of medicines and secretary to the trustees, a matron, and a small number of nurses and support staff.
 The work consisted of dealing with general illness, diseases caused by lead and dust and accident cases related to the pottery, mining and iron industries.
-Good work on the prevention of illness progressed with a program of vaccination against smallpox (developed by Edward Jenner in 1796-8) and encouragement to factory and mine owners to improve safety.
+Good work on the prevention of illness progressed with a program of vaccination against smallpox, and encouragement to factory and mine owners to improve safety.

 The institution continued to operate until 1819 when it had been realised that larger buildings were required and the site was not suitable for expansion.
 A new infirmary was erected in Etruria close to the Newcastle to Leek road with much better access.
 The new institution operated until 1869 when it was moved to the healthy and quiet suburb of Hartshill.
 It became the North Staffordshire Royal Infirmary and with the City General Hospital is now the University Hospital of North Staffordshire.